Avishkar-s73/Ecommerce-Follow-Along-Project/README.md

 •⁠ ⁠We have create address form in frontend page.
 •⁠ ⁠We have also create an state that will store input address •⁠ ⁠We have also impmented the logic where we click on add address in profile it should navigate to this form page.

+## Milestone 22: Project Overview -

+In this milestone we completed the backend setup for the create Address page.